dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/enum/captured-result-item-type.md

    DSCapturedResultItemTypeTextLine = 4,
    /** The captured result is a detected quadrilateral.
 You can convert it into a DSDetectedQuadResultItem. */ DSCapturedResultItemTypeDetectedQuad = 8,
-   /** The captured result is a deskewed image.
-You can convert it into a DSDeskewedImageResultItem. */ DSCapturedResultItemTypeDeskewedImage = 16,
+   /** The captured result is a normalized image.
+You can convert it into a DSNormalizedImageResultItem. */ DSCapturedResultItemTypeNormalizedImage = 16,
    /** The captured result is a parsed result.
 You can convert it into a DSParsedResultItem. */ DSCapturedResultItemTypeParsedResult = 32,
-   /** The captured result is a enhanced image.
-You can convert it into a DSEnhancedImageItem. */ DSCapturedResultItemTypeEnhancedImage = 64
 };
 ```
 >